0xless/less_on_sec/content/posts/reversing_the_FT100_BLE_Fitness_Bracelet.md

 BLE link
 ```

-For the scope of the article, we may as well just consider APP protocol and GATT characteristic.
+For the scope of the article, we may as well just consider App protocol and GATT characteristics.

 Picking out a few messages we can start figuring out what's going on under the hood: